Perles configuration: Projective invariance and irrationality

 A realization of the Perles configuration is defined to consist of any nine points and nine lines with the same intersection pattern.
 That means that a point and line intersect each other in the realization, if and only if they intersect in the configuration constructed from the regular pentagon.
 Every realization of this configuration in the Euclidean plane or, more generally, in the real projective plane is equivalent, under a projective transformation, to a realization constructed from a regular pentagon.
 One proof of this fact assigns arbitrary projective coordinates to the two outer points on the four-point line, the center point of the configuration, and one of the remaining two outer points.
-These points determine the position of one middle point on the four-point line, and one then defines a parameter specifying in terms of these coordinates the position of the fourth point on this line.
-This parameter cannot be chosen arbitrarily, but by calculating in terms of its value the projective coordinates of the remaining points, collinearity of the points constrains it to obey a quadratic equation, the equation satisfied by the golden ratio.
+These points determine the position of one middle point on the four-point line.
+One then defines a parameter specifying, in terms of these coordinates, the position of the fourth point on this line.
+This parameter can be calculated in terms of the projective coordinates of the remaining points.
+The requirement that these points be collinear translates into a constraint on the parameter: it must obey the quadratic equation satisfied by the golden ratio.
 The two solutions to this equation both produce configurations of the same type, with rearranged points.
 Therefore, when this parameterization is applied both to the regular pentagon realization and any other realization, the two realizations end up with the same projective coordinates, meaning that they are projectively equivalent.

-Because the cross-ratio, a number defined from any four collinear points, does not change under projective transformations, every realization has four points having the same cross-ratio as the cross-ratio of the four collinear points in the realization derived from the regular pentagon.
-But, these four points have $1+\varphi$ as their cross-ratio, where $\varphi$ is the golden ratio, an irrational number.
-Every four collinear points with rational coordinates have a rational cross ratio, so the Perles configuration cannot be realized by rational points.
+The cross-ratio is a number defined from any four collinear points.
+In the realization derived from the regular pentagon, the four collinear points have cross-ratio $1+\varphi$, where $\varphi$ is the golden ratio, an irrational number.
+The cross-ratio does not change under projective transformations, so it remains irrational for every realization.
+However, every four collinear points with rational coordinates have a rational cross ratio, so the Perles configuration cannot be realized by rational points.

 Answering a question of Branko Grünbaum, József Solymosi has proved that the Perles configuration is the smallest possible irrational configuration of points and lines: every configuration of eight or fewer points in the Euclidean plane, and lines through subsets of these points, has a combinatorially equivalent configuration with points that have rational numbers as their coordinates.